iHatePhysics/Python_CLI_KBC/README.md

 I have coded Kaun Banega Crorepati.
 The idea behind is to make myselves familiar with python language.This is my first project.

   It's like a quiz game where there will be 15 questions asked from user.
-Every question has one correct answer.
-They can also go for lifelines.
+Every question has one correct answer.<br>They can also go for lifelines.
 At the end you will display the results how much the user earned.
 Perform following tasks to complete the game.

 ### SETUP THE GAME CODE.